B-UMMI/INNUca/README.md

                             with --skipTrueCoverage option (default: None)

     FastQC options:
-      --trimKeepFiles       Tells INNUca.py to not remove the output of FastQC (default: False)
+      --fastQCkeepFiles       Tells INNUca.py to not remove the output of FastQC (default: False)

     Trimmomatic options: